-Most forces now operate within groups purchasing vehicles within the approved police procurement programme ensuring fit for purpose vehicles mapped to their service delivery need.
+Most forces now operate within groups purchasing vehicles and equipment utilising the approved police procurement programme ensuring fit for purpose vehicles mapped to their service delivery need.
 This change has not been pain free and definitely as a need to reduce the purchase price of vehicles.
 Now vehicles are purchased with ongoing considerations as to power output and the training being delivered and force policy regarding limits on use.
-We have seen many forces writing off anywhere up to 60 vehicles per year through general road traffic incidents and tactical contact and the costs associated over recent years rising substantially.

-A further change due to this is that fleet sizes are in the main shrinking, resulting in a major increase in the hiring of non-operational vehicles for day to day usage.
+A further change is that fleet sizes are in some cases shrinking, resulting in an increase in the hiring of non-operational vehicles for day to day usage.
 These considerations need to be borne in mind at renewal times as these vehicles are in many cases not accounted for, yet hired to the ongoing policy.
 Hiring is often for special operations, covert use or local support such as transporting witnesses.

 Most forces have created relationships with the second hand parts market resulting in ‘specialised’ police parts suppliers who purchase old and destroyed vehicles and salvage usable parts to be sold back to the police market.
 A further benefit from the national system is that the high visibility markings are standard so that purchasing a second hand part allows for it to be ‘bolted on’ and then immediately rolled out with no need for further painting.
 This further reduces costs.
 Some forces even now employ assessors for the purpose of challenging repair estimates focussing on what is actually required.

 The training guidance delivered by the College of Policing sets the current training standards and requires all in house driver training centres to be ‘approved’ by the College.
 They do this through on line assessment with follow up in house checks at three to four yearly intervals.
 The Police Service Quality Management System (PSQMS) is used across many disciplines including firearms assessment to ensure training is consistently delivered nationally.
-Additionally, all police driver trainers must meet the College of Policing trainer standards.
+Additionally, all police driver trainers must meet the College of Policing minimum trainer standards.